Agnafiafy School Kitchen: from Vision to Reality

 With the essential materials now prepared through this dedication to quality and tradition, the construction is moving forward quickly.

 On Sunday November 30th we reached a major construction milestone for the Agnafiafy School Kitchen project: the successful demolition of the old structure and the erection of the new wooden framework.
-The work was executed efficiently by a dedicated crew of 18 family volunteers from the community.
-Their contribution ensures local ownership and maintains the project’s low overhead.
+The work was executed efficiently by a dedicated crew of 18 family volunteers from the community – their contribution provides local ownership and maintains the project’s low overhead.

 Integrating Tradition: Ceremony and Community Bonds